-Ever wish your students would be more enthusiastic about working toward a skill, target, or benchmark without you pulling or pushing them to the end result?
+Ever wish kids would be more enthusiastic about working toward a skill, target, or benchmark without you pulling or pushing them to the end result?

 Or do you wish that your students would actively work towards their achievements instead of being passive learners?